Advanced Usage Examples

 console.log(securityAnalysis.fixes);Analysis Details

-This authentication endpoint demonstrates several security considerations.
-The security analysis mode checks for: proper password hashing with bcrypt, JWT token generation, error handling that doesn't leak information, and environment variable usage for secrets.
-It also analyzes dependencies for known vulnerabilities and suggests security improvements.
+This authentication endpoint covers several security topics.
+The security mode checks for: proper password hashing with bcrypt, JWT token creation, error messages that don't leak info, and use of environment variables for secrets.
+It also scans dependencies for known flaws and suggests fixes.

 Advanced Features